O2’s Big Bundles Reviewed: Pay As You Go Packages from £10/month

 By default, new customers will be enrolled automatically on the Big Bundles tariff.
 This is the best value option if you’re a regular mobile user or if you using a smartphone.

-For light users who don’t have a smartphone, it may be cheaper to instead choose Simply Pay As You Go.
-This doesn’t have a minimum monthly top-up: you simply pay for what you actually use on a per-minute and per-text basis.
-Accessing mobile internet is pricey however, costing you £1/day on Simply Pay As You Go.
+For light users who don’t have a smartphone, it may be cheaper to instead choose Classic Pay As You Go.
+This doesn’t have a minimum monthly top-up: you simply pay for what you actually use on a per-minute, per-text and per-megabyte basis.

 With O2’s Big Bundles tariff, you’ll automatically convert your Pay As You Go credit into a one-month allowance of calls, texts and internet.
 There are currently six Big Bundle packages you’re able to choose from: